 Title IX of the Education Amendments of 1972 ("Title IX"), 20 U.S.C.
 Sec.
 1681, et seq., and the Violence Against Women Reauthorization Act of 2013 prohibits discrimination on the basis of sex in any federally funded education program or activity.
 In compliance with this federal policy, Warner Pacific University does not discriminate on the basis of sex in its education programs and activities and has designated the following individuals as Title IX compliance officers:

 Title IX Coordinator

-Holly Yoo, Director of Diversity, Equity, Inclusion/Title IX Office Location: Smith Hall 211 Office Phone: 503-517-1097 Email: hyoo@warnerpacific.edu, titleix@warnerpacific.edu
+Dr. Sabrina F. Edwards, Vice President of Student Success and Engagement/Title IX Coordinator Office Location: Smith Hall 219 Office Phone: 503-517-1056 Email: sedwards@warnerpacific.edu, titleix@warnerpacific.edu

 Title IX Deputy Coordinator